timothyf/resume-builder/README.md

 ```

 ### Sections
 Here is a description of each of the currently supported sections of a resume.
-A section is a content component that can be included in the resume yml data file.
+A section is a content component that can be included in the resume YAML data file.

 The following section types are currently supported: